 What is Military Retirement?

-Military Retirement benefits are received after 20 years of active service or qualifying reserve service.
-Each year they increase with a cost of living adjustment.
-Retirees are still subject to the Uniform Code of Military Justice and it is possible they can be recalled to duty.
-The military retirement system includes:
+Military Retirement and military retirement benefits are received after twenty years of active service or qualifying reserve service.
+Each year military retirement benefits increase with a cost of living adjustment.
+Retirees are still subject to the Uniform Code of Military Justice.
+It is possible for military retirees to be recalled to duty.
+The military retirement system includes various options and they are:

-- Initial retired pay increases for active duty service between 20 and 26 years but not for service over 26 years.
-Retirement pay is tied to basic pay and bonuses and allowances are not factors.
+- Initial military retirement pay increases for active duty service between twenty and twenty-six years but not for military service over twenty-six years.

-- Maximum retirement pay is 75 percent of basic pay for 30 years or more of service.
+- The maximum military retirement pay is seventy-five percent (75%) of basic pay for thirty years or more of service.

-The formulas for calculating 20 year retirement pay are:
+The formulas for calculating twenty-year military retirement pay are:

-- Those retirees who joined the military prior to September 8, 1980 collect monthly checks based on their rank and the number of years they served.
-Those who served 20 years receive 50 percent of their final basic pay.
-For each year over 20 years of service, there is an increase of 2.5 percent of basic pay up to a maximum of 75 percent of basic pay for 30 years of active duty service.
+- Those retirees who joined the military prior to September 8, 1980 collect military retirement monthly checks based on their rank and the number of years that they served.
+Those who served twenty years, receive 50 percent of their final basic pay as their military retirement pay.
+For each year over twenty years of service, there is an increase of 2.5 percent of basic pay up to a maximum of seventy-five percent (75%) of basic pay for thirty years of active duty service to your military retirement pay benefits.

-- Those retirees who joined the military after September 8, 1980 but prior to August 1, 1986 can use the “High-3” system.
-Their retirement pay is based on their average basic pay over their last three years of service.
-This average is multiplied by 2.5 percent for each year of service to determine their retirement pay.
+- Those military retirees who joined the military after September 8, 1980 but prior to August 1, 1986 may use the High-3 system.
+Their military retirement pay benefit is based on their average basic pay over their last three years of military service.
+This average is then multiplied by 2.5 percent for each year of service to determine their military retirement pay.